Originally posted: May 25, 2017

-- Include one empty, new/unused bag in what you bring or send me so that I can use that as a reference or “control” – to make sure the bags themselves do not have any trace lead (I have never found a bag to have lead, but it’s best practices to check anyway!)
+- Include one empty, new/unused bag in what you send me, so that I can use that as a reference or “control” – to confirm the bags themselves do not have any trace Lead (I have never yet found a bag to have Lead, but “best practices” dictates that we check, anyway!)

-- IMPORTANT: Make sure these ziplock bags are NOT the eco-friendly compostable (plant-derived plastic) ones [as they often start dissolving when they have moisture-containing soil in them!]
+- IMPORTANT: Make sure these ziplock bags are NOT the “eco-friendly”/compostable (plant-derived plastics) ones — as they often start dissolving when they have moisture-containing soil in them!]

 - Choose how many areas of soil you want tested (generally people test between 4 and 10 samples, but I can test as many as you like.)

-- Get a spoon and scoop between a teaspoon and a tablespoon of the top soil / surface soil and put it in a baggie – I really do not need more than that (and collecting soil from under the surface can dilute the reading of any potential surface toxicants.)
+- Get a spoon and carefully scoop between a teaspoon and a tablespoon of the topsoil (surface soil), and put it in a baggie – I really do not need more than that (and collecting soil from under the surface can dilute the reading of any potential surface toxicants).

-- Clean the spoon between each sample (or use different clean spoons for each).
+- Clean the spoon between each sample (or use a new clean spoon to collect each sample).

-- For your reference mark each bag with your name, address, the date and time you collected it and the location on your lot (like “under cherry tree” or “in raised bed in front of yard.”)
+- For your reference, clearly mark each bag with your name, address, the date and time you collected it, and the specific location (like “under the cherry tree” or “from raised bed #1 in front yard”).

 - Dry soil is preferred, but slightly damp is fine, as long as it is NOT in a compostable baggie.

 - Do not send me rocks (or soil containing pebbles) as it is much less likely to have Lead at levels that I can test, and it is not efficient to test soil with rocks with an XRF.

 - FYI – in my experience, the darker/ loamier the soil, the more plant matter it contains, and the less likely it is to test positive for even trace levels of Lead; the drier/dustier/dirtier (finer-particle, lighter-colored) it is, the more likely it is to have Lead.